bajamircea/bajamircea.github.io/_posts/2018-06-23-linked-lists-options.markdown

 - or introduce a special state, when default constructed or moved from, where there is no dummy node

 Alternatively the dummy node can be part of the header.
+This creates links from remote parts to local parts.

+# Iterators - minimalistic

+A minimalistic list iterator can be simply a pointer to a node with simple logic to advance by one position by following `next` (or `prev`).

+Or they can be larger e.g. to allow for either a minimalistic header or a back insert operation.

+# Permanent end iterator

+The end iterator is one past the back.
+A permanent end iterator does not get invalidated as nodes get inserted or removed.

+NOTE: Examples of permanent end iterator:
+- a pointer to a dummy node
+- a `nullptr` in a minimalistic iterator
+- a non-minimalistic iterator containing a pointer to the header

+# ForwardIterator vs BidirectionalIterator

+All list iterators are at least `ForwardIterator`.

+Double linked lists iterators can be `BidirectionalIterator`.
+That is trivial to achieve when the iterator points to a node, but might require trade-offs elsewhere to reverse from the end iterator.

-# List size
+# Allocators

-The list can store its size and adjust it when values get inserted or removed.

-Or it can dispense with storing it and do a traversal to count the number of values in the list.
+A variety of options can be made for how the nodes are allocated.

 # Intrusive vs. non-intrusive.